zPatch/instructions/README.md

 Basic instructions on how to assemble the sample package.
-Additional, more detailed interactions can be found on our [instructables](https://www.instructables.com/id/ZPatch-Hybrid-ResistiveCapacitive-ETextile-Input/)
+Additional, more detailed interactions can be found in our [instructables](https://www.instructables.com/id/ZPatch-Hybrid-ResistiveCapacitive-ETextile-Input/)

 # Do you have all tools and materials?